ceymard/kronk/README.md

 ==========================

 Here is the list of variables that kronk uses inside the file metadata ;

+* `output_filename` use this variable to override the default file name that will be assigned to the built file, which is by default `<$file.name>.html`.
+Useful when rendering manually.

 * `kronk.markdown_template` is the name of the pug template in which a markdown file will be injected.
 * `kronk.markdown_block` is the name of the block inside this template.